-Symbol Parameter Values Unit Note - Commercial Operating Temperature Range 0 ~ 95 °C 1-3 I OPER Industrial Operating Temperature Range -40 ~ 95 °C 1-4
+Symbol Parameter Values Unit Note T OPER Operating Temperature Range -40 ~ 105 °C 1-3

-Note 1.
-Operating temperature is the case surface temperature on center/top of the DRAM.
+- Note 1.
+Operating temperature is the case surface temperature on center/top of the DRAM. - Note 2.

-Note 2.
 The operating temperature range is the temperature where all DRAM specification will be supported.
 Outside of this temperature range, even if it is still within the limit of stress condition, some deviation on portion of operating specification may be required.
 During operation, the DRAM case temperature must be maintained between 0-85°C under all other specification parameter.
-Supporting 0 - 85 °C with full JEDEC AC & DC specifications.

-Note 3.
-Some applications require operation of the DRAM in the Extended Temperature Range between 85 °C and 95 °C case temperature.
-Full specifications are guaranteed in this range, but the following additional apply.

-a.
-Refresh commands must be doubled in frequency, therefore, reducing the Refresh interval tREFI to 3.9us.
-It is also possible to specify a component with 1x refresh (tREFI to 7.8us) in the Extended Temperature Range.
+Supporting 0 85 °C with full JEDEC AC & DC specifications. - Note 3.
+Some applications require operation of the DRAM in the Extended Temperature Range between 85°C and 95°C or 105°C case temperature.
+Full specifications are guaranteed in this range, but the following additional apply. - a.
+During extend temperature operating condition the tREFI (average periodic refresh interval) supports as below: - In 85°C to 95°C, with Refresh commands must be doubled in frequency, therefore, reducing the Refresh interval tREFI to 3.9us. - ii.
+In 95°C to 105°C, with Refresh commands must be quadrupled in frequency, therefore, reducing the Refresh interval tREFI to 1.95us. - b.
+Supporting extended temperature Self-Refresh entry via the control of MR2 bit A7.
+When TC > 95°C, self refresh mode is not available.

-b.
-If Self-Refresh operation is required in the Extended Temperature Range, then it is mandatory to either use the Manual Self-Refresh mode with Extended Temperature Range capability (MR2 A6=0 and MR2 A7=1) or enable the optional Auto Self-Refresh mode (MR2 A6=1 and MR2 A7=0).

-Note 4.
-During Industrial Temperature Operation Range, the DRAM case temperature must be maintained between -40°C ~95°C under all operating Conditions.